Segments for creating groups of contacts

 How you can group your contacts using Segments for more convenient access

 For example, you might often target bloggers that specialize in architecture.
-Instead of applying the filters every time, you can save a Segment that combines the media type 'blog' and the tag 'architecture'.
+Instead of applying the same filters every time, you can save a segment that combines the media type 'blog' and the tag 'architecture'.

 Click on the Segment you want to edit in the left sidebar, then add or remove filter rules you would like your contacts to meet.
 Click on "Update Segment" once you've made changes to the filter rules.

 Hover over the Segment on the left sidebar and click on the "•••" button, then on "Rename Segment."

 Hover over the segment on the left sidebar and click on the "•••" button, then on "Delete Segment."

 Segments are made based on tags.
 So if you edit a contact and remove a tag from the contact, the contact will stop being a part of your segment because it no longer matches that segment's criteria.

 For example: You are sending a campaign to Segment1 and Segment1 is made of Tag1 and Tag2, you should Edit your contact (find the contact you don't want to be a part of a segment and go to 'View full profile' of that particular contact) and remove Tag1 and/or Tag2 from that contact.